Outdoor Learning and Play

 Top Tips when planning for a School Garden

-Form a School Gardening Club
+Form A School Gardening Club

 Form a school gardening team including staff, pupils, parents and local volunteers.
-Set clear goals for the focus of the garden and how it will develop.
+Set clear goals for the focus of the garden and how it will evolve.
 A rota could be established, giving different classes and groups of children allotted times.

 Choose the right location